 This section contains information on the inherited aspect of human existence, in a word: genes.
 Reducing the billions of man-hours of labour carried out by countless scientists and students in the thousands of research laboratories in the world to a single word is obviously a gross oversimplification, but genes are a central pillar of this project.

 Molecular medicine is an evolving field with a rich vocabulary based on both cellular and mitochondrial genes and proteins, cell biology, protein complexes, genomics and other -omics, genetics and genetic engineering.
-The Modern Medical Dictionary (MMD) database is a work in progress.
-Thusfar, the MMD has over 8,000 gene definitions.
-By late summer (2017), we will release a subdatabase containing all 8,000* genes which, we believe, will be of some use to the reader.
-Until all 20,000+ genes are in, the major focus for expanding the MMD database will be on genes, not cell biology, not genomics, not genetic engineering…genes.
-Work on the other subsections of Molecular medicine will take a back seat until most or all of the genes have been defined and an expanded versions of the subdatabase released.
+The Dictionary of Modern Medicine database (DMMD) is a work in progress.
+Thusfar, it has about 8,000 gene definitions.
+We will shortly release a subdatabase which, we believe, will be of some use to the reader.
+Until all 20,000+ genes are in, the major focus for expanding the DMMD will be on genes, not cell biology, not genomics, not genetic engineering…genes.
+Work on the other subsections of Molecular medicine will take a back seat until most or all of the genes have been defined and expanded versions of the subdatabase released.